Back to blog

 What is private equity deal sourcing?

-Private equity firms invest in private companies that aren't part of the public stock exchange list.
-Therefore, it's harder to find new opportunities.
-Whereas venture capitalists mostly invest in public startups that show signs of growth.
+Private equity firms invest in private companies that aren't on the public stock exchange list, making it harder to find new opportunities.
+Conversely, venture capitalists mostly invest in public startups that show signs of growth.
 They might look for stealth startups, too, but most opportunities occur within the publicly available area of startups.

 In private equity deal sourcing, a firm analyzes 80 investment opportunities on average before making 1 investment.